ashishdesaigit/realtime-poi-data-processing/README.md

 - Processed PoI data gets saved in Database layer in the same format. ( Same schema )

 ### Constraints :
-- Database selection for  'Processed Data Sink' component.
+- Database selection for  `Processed Data Sink` component.
 This is an informed decision.
 Since we are using kafka data connectors - we need to choose from supported databased.
 List can be found here ( https://www.confluent.io/hub/kafka-connectors-3 )